sdmx-twg/sdmx-im/docs/information_model/2_SDMX_Base_Package.md

 Annotations (or notes): this supports the need to add notes to all SDMX-ML elements.
 The Annotation is used to convey extra information to describe any SDMX construct.
-This information may be in the form of a URL reference and/or a multilingual text (represented by the association to `InternationalString`).
+This information may be in the form of a `+link` and/or a multilingual text (represented by the association to `InternationalString`).

-The `IdentifiableArtefact` is an abstract class that comprises the basic attributes needed for identification.
+The `IdentifiableArtefact` is an abstract class that comprises the basic attributes needed for identification and `+link`s to additional resources.
 Concrete classes based on `IdentifiableArtefact` all inherit the ability to be uniquely identified.

+The `Link` allows relating to additional resources, including external resources.
+The type of `Relationship` of the current artefact to the linked resource is conveyed in the required link's `rel` property, according to the semantics defined by SDMX artefact types (dataStructure, metadataStructure, …), the [RFC 8288](https://datatracker.ietf.org/doc/html/rfc8288) (alternate, copyright, glossary, help, index, self, …), miscellaneous types (calendar, source, request), [SKOS relationships](https://www.w3.org/TR/skos-reference/#vocab) (skos:definition, skos:exactMatch, …) and [XKOS relationships](https://rdf-vocabulary.ddialliance.org/xkos.html#nsvoc) (xkos:generalizes, xkos:precedes, …).
+In addition, a link must contain either an `href` property with the actual web address of the related resource or a `urn` property, which holds any valid SDMX Registry URN (see SDMX Registry Specification for details).

 The `NamableArtefact` is an abstract class that inherits from `IdentifiableArtefact` and in addition the `+description` and `+name` roles